benardopiyo/Blitz/README.md

-# TextIndex - Fast & Scalable Text Indexing System
+# Blitz

-TextIndex is a high-performance file indexing system written in Go.
+Blitz is a high-performance file indexing system written in Go.
 It parses text files into fixed-size chunks, generates SimHash fingerprints for similarity matching, and builds an in-memory index for fast retrieval.

 ## Features